Let's Talk About the Draft District Parking Strategy

 How will paid parking work for mobility parking users?
 This will seriously impact how I shop in Rangiora.
 I drive in from Eyrewell Forest and have to park in several locations in town to access the places I need to go due to me restricted waking distance.
 Finding a disabled park is hard enough without now having to pay each time on top

-Mandie asked over 2 years ago
+Mandie asked about 3 years ago

 Thank you for your sharing your concerns about mobility parking.
 While we have included potential provision in the Draft District Parking Strategy for possible paid parking in the future (Policy 7), if Council were to implement this as an option, we would need to carefully work through the various implications on the different parking restriction areas and parking scenarios across the town centres/other monitored areas.
 This would include assessing the potential application and impact of paid parking on any mobility parks and the community's access to these parks.
 While we are unable to provide specifics at this stage, these types of matters would certainly be considered thoroughly should Council wish to explore this area in more depth in the future.